 PSE and Bainbridge Islanders have something in common: a passion for innovative, cleaner electricity.
 In 2004, PSE began investing in dairy digesters as part of its Green Power program.
 Today, PSE has partnerships with six local dairy digester projects and 10 family dairies.
 Dairy digesters turn manure into methane needed to fuel electric generators.
 PSE also partnered with the state and several other organizations in a pilot project, building a two-megawatt battery storage unit in Whatcom County.
 During a severe storm, these four battery units can keep the lights on in Glacier until crews arrive.

-In the fall of 2016, PSE partnered with the Harbour Public House and Impact Bioenergy to fund a biodigester pilot project.
+In December 2017, PSE partnered with Pleasant Beach Village and Impact Bioenergy to continue a biodigester pilot project which started on Bainbridge in the fall of 2016.
 Impact Bioenergy is a Seattle-based startup that builds small biodigesters to turn food waste into energy.
-The new biodigester uses food waste from the restaurant and converts it into organic fertilizer used by local farms and electric energy for the restaurant.
+The biodigester uses food waste from the four village restaurants and converts it into organic fertilizer used by local farms and electric energy for the village.

-Yes, by signing up for PSE’s Green Power program, you can increase green energy resources in the Pacific Northwest right now.
+Yes, by signing up for PSE’s Green Power and Solar Choice programs, you can increase green energy resources in the Pacific Northwest right now.

 Currently 10 percent of Bainbridge Islanders participate in the Green Power program, the second highest community participation rate in our service area.
-Visit pse.com/greenpower to learn more.
+Visit pse.com/greenpower and pse.com/solarchoice to learn more about these programs.

 Energy efficiency is the conscientious choice to reduce your household's or business’ energy use.
 Puget Sound Energy (PSE) customers can lower their bills and limit their environmental footprint by using the many energy efficiency tools, rebates, grants and resources provided by PSE.